Ronaldo 'from another galaxy' - Zidane

 Modric was excellent throughout, the Croatian providing a sublime pass with the outside of his foot for Ronaldo's opener.

-"It's true that after 15, almost 20 days, Luka came in and played a great game," Zidane said.
+"It's true that after 15, almost 20 days, Luka came in and made a great game," Zidane said.

 "He is an important player for us and what he has done, he has done very well."